AI CODE REVIEW

 13. Sourcery

-Provides on-demand code reviews, automated GitHub and GitLab PR reviews, and continuous quality feedback with scoring system.
+Real-time code quality enhancement tool focusing on Python, JavaScript, and TypeScript with AI assistant that provides on-demand code reviews, automated GitHub and GitLab PR reviews, and continuous quality feedback with scoring system.
+Can generate Mermaid diagrams, comprehensive unit tests, and detailed code explanations for optimization.

 Pros: